 Social loafers are the passive-aggressive version of the narcissist.
 In fact, it’s this very trait of being passive that can drive others up the wall.
 When it comes to working in teams, these people appear to be lazy.
-Instead of pulling their weight, the look at a task and will wait to the last minute, hoping that other people will pick up the slack.
+Instead of pulling their weight, they look at a task and will wait until the last minute, hoping that other people will pick up the slack.

 How to Spot Them:

 You can spot them because these people will let others pick up the slack.
 In teams, especially smaller teams, it’s imperative for everyone to have the perception that everyone is pulling their weight.
 Deadweight tends to hold people back and pull them down.
 Their attitude will be that of visible passive aggression.

 The Hyperemotional Hire

 Most people can keep their emotions and negative energy out of the interview.
 At one moment, they may appear to be charming, delightful, and charismatic.
 A moment later, they’ll walk away and slam the door in your face, leaving you to wonder what just happened.
 They’re always complaining and others will feel like they’re walking on eggshells when they have to deal with them.